Ecological-Complexity-Lab/Sequential_LP/for_HPC/README.md

 ## Secondary usage:
 In the same folder exists a wrapper for the tool that runs a sweep across all possible q and u values, and saves performance measurements.

 ### Input
 running process is similar to the one above, only the command will be: \
-`python3 main_sweep.py example/WinfreeYYc_mln.csv <number_of_layers> <is_unipartite>` \
+`python3 main_sweep.py <path/to/mln/file.csv> <number_of_layers> <is_unipartite> <is_in_hpc>` \
 or \
-`python3 main_sweep.py example/WinfreeYYc_mln.csv 7 0`
+`python3 main_sweep.py example/WinfreeYYc_mln.csv 7 0 1`

+where:
+`<is_in_hpc>` - indicates whather this run is conducted on the HPC, and runs eash run in the sweep in a seperate job, instead if synchronicly in the same process (in perellal instead of one after the other)

 ### input file format
 the same as the one for a single lp run: `layer | node_from | node_to`